louisheery/trust-sim/README.md

-# trust-sim
+# TrustSim
-Testbed for Trust between Agents
+A Testbed for Evaluating Trust